EN

 Use a few drops of neutral cleaner, stone soap, or a mild liquid-dish washing detergent with warm water to clean stone surfaces.
 For the best results, use a clean rag mop on the floors and a soft cloth for other surfaces.
 If you use too much cleaner or soap, this could leave a film and cause streaks.
 Avoid products that contain lemon, vinegar, or other acids on your marble or limestone.
 Rinse the surface thoroughly after using the soap solution and finish by drying with a soft cloth.

 Yes, our sinks are comparable to other name brand sinks.
-We use the same type of high-quality steel as many of our competitors.
-Although, there will be variances in the brushed finish look between all companies.
+We use the same type of high quality steel as many of our competitors.
+However, there may be slight differences in the brushed finish appearance between brands.

-Yes, we have strainer/drain combos for all of our stainless steel sinks.
-These include a topside stainless steel basket, an attachment, an underside rubber gasket, and pvc drain.
-We also carry a full set of stainless steel grids for all sink models.
-Currently, we do not have any accessories for our porcelain model sinks.
+Yes, we offer strainer drain combos for all of our stainless steel sinks.
+These include a topside stainless steel basket, an attachment, an underside rubber gasket, and a PVC drain.
+We also provide a full set of stainless steel grids for all sink models.
+Currently, there are no accessories available for our porcelain model sinks.
 Reversed bowls are available for all of our stainless steel offset sinks.

-All sinks have a brushed finish including the top plate.
-A brushed finish helps to mask any scratches that appear from normal everyday use.
+All sinks feature a brushed finish, including the top plate.
+The brushed finish helps to mask scratches that may occur from normal everyday use, maintaining the sink’s appearance over time.

-All stainless steel sinks will have scratches with normal use.
-Usually these are fine, unnoticed scratches.
+All stainless steel sinks will develop scratches with normal use.
+Typically, these are fine, unnoticed scratches that do not affect the sink’s overall appearance or performance.

 Please reach us at granbrazil@hotmail.com if you cannot find an answer to your question.
 We are happy to help!